Zen the Intergalactic Ninja: Publication history

 Zen has been depicted by many well-known comics artists, including Paul Pelletier, Mike Mignola, and Sam Keith, as well as silver age artists Ross Andru and Mike Esposito.
 Other artists who have drawn Zen include Jae Lee, Frank Brunner, and Bill Maus.
-The first appearance of Zen's new look was in Entity Comic's Zen #0, published in 1993.
+The first appearance of Zen's new look was in Entity Comic's Zen #0, published in 1993, which was written and drawn by Bill Maus.
+The characters look and design was also updated by Bill Maus from the kid-friendly Archie Comics look to the more modern comics version that you see today and from every other artist since.
+Dramatic sales on the book kept Bill Maus on the series for multiple issues afterwards, including his run on Alternity, The Hunted, Starquest and Young Zen.

 Alien Hero is a collection of novellas and short stories about Zen, written by Steve Stern.
 Zen has also appeared in magazines as varied as Mixx, published by Tokyopop, and Heavy metal.

 In 2008, a new series of Zen trade paperbacks was to be launched by publisher Devil's Due.
 In addition, Devil's Due has announced an all-new continuing Zen comic-book series, written by fan favorite Joe Casey and illustrated by Joe Abraham.
 Devil's Due published only the first book in limited amounts.
 When the creators refused to surrender shares in their IP, Devil's Due discontinued the project.
 First Comics stepped up in 2010 publishing a full immersion 3D comic.
 Artist/creator Dan Cote retro-fitted his Earth day annual original pen and ink book into anaglyph 3D (red/blue, readable only with anaglyph red/blue glasses).
 First comics published "the best of zen" in 2012.
 A compilation of stories including full color version of book 1, (originally published in airbrushed black and white), and ending with a short story never before published in the current digital rendering style Cote devised using a combination of 80% adobe illustrator and 20% photoshop.
 Sandwiched in between are stories by noted contributors throughout Zen's publishing history.